-Over the past six years there have been major changes to GCSE specifications.
+Over the past eight years there have been major changes to GCSE specifications.
 The new GCSEs have new content and are structured, assessed and graded differently from the previous GCSEs.

-Phase First introduced from: GCSE Subjects

-I September 2015 English Language

-English Literature Maths

-2 September 2016 Geography

-September 2010 History

-Biology

-Chemistry Separate Science

-Physics

-Combined Science

-French

-Spanish

-Philosophy & Ethics

-Food Preparation & Nutrition

-Art, Craft and Design

-Drama

-Music

-Photography Physical Education

-Physical Education

-3 September 2017 Computer Science All other GCSE subjects, including

-3 September 2017 design and technology, that are

-taught from this point are new, with

-any unreformed specifications

-withdrawn.
-Exam boards have to

-meet new rules for content and

-design when deciding which subjects to offer.
+Phase First introduced GCSE Subjects from: · I September 2015 English Language English Literature Maths 2 September 2016 Geography History Biology Chemistry Physics Combined Science French Spanish Philosophy & Ethics Food Preparation & Nutrition Art, Craft and Design Drama Music Photography Physical Education Computer Science 3 September 2017 All other GCSE subjects, including design and technology, that are taught from this point are new, with any unreformed specifications withdrawn.
+Exam boards have to meet new rules for content and design when deciding which subjects to offer.
+4 September 2024 GCSE MFL Key changes have been made to encourage pupils to take a language and to assess pupils more fairly, bringing it in line with other subjects.

 In the new GCSEs, assessments in English and maths are by exam only - there are no controlled assessments.
 This is also the case in subjects like history, geography and languages.
-Another key change is that for the new GCSEs, there has been a different grading system introduced; students will be awarded a grade from I to 9, with 9 being the highest.
-Grade 9 is more challenging than the previous A^ .
+Another key change is that for the new GCSEs, there has been a different grading system introduced; students will be awarded a grade from 1 to 9, with 9 being the highest.
+Grade 9 is more challenging than the previous A.